 Around 40 minutes from Cologne, Königswinter is a worthwhile stop on a tour of this great country.
 Granted, you’re probably better off leaving your visit until a more thriving time of the year, but the place has the word winter in the name, so it was fitting, you know.

 Now, getting to this place is actually surprisingly doable via public transport networks if you do your research or ask someone at the train station to help you.
-It can be a little complicated, but despite sometimes coming across quite harshly, I find Germans to actually be incredibly nice people in general, and I felt supported through the entire experience.
+It can be a little complicated, but despite the stereotype of them being quite blunt or rude, I find Germans to actually be incredibly nice people in general, and I felt supported through the entire experience.
 And if you’re after a tip, look for a platform with the end destination of Koblenz.
-Königswinter is along this route.
-Alternatively, you can travel via Bonn and then catch a tram.
+Königswinter is situated along this route.
+Alternatively, you can travel via Bonn and then catch a tram from there.
 Either way, there’s no need to book in advance as this route operates more like a metro system than a regular train line.
 You simply buy a ticket and validate it with one of many machines at the time you want to travel, before boarding a train at the most appropriate time (providing this is within a two hour window).

 Still, it’s alright knowing how to get there, but why would you go if you didn’t have some kind of personal connection like I do?
 What does it actually have to offer?
 I know you probably haven’t come here for technical info on trains, after all.